domokane/FinancePy/golden_tests/README.md

-# Test Suite
+# Golden Test Suite

-This folder contains the logic for performing comparison testing of code to ensure that code does not inadvertently get broken.
+This folder contains the logic for performing comparison testing of model-related code to ensure that code does not inadvertently get broken.

 The code tests here can be very broad in type.